Alan Cooke (politician): Judge

+Politics

-He entered politics, probably at the wish of the Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford, whose policy it was to build a "Court party" in the Parliament of Ireland, made up of officials, preferably of English birth, whom he trusted.
+He entered politics, probably at the wish of the Lord Lieutenant of Ireland, Thomas Wentworth, 1st Earl of Strafford, whose policy it was to build up a "Court party" in the Parliament of Ireland, made up of courtiers and officials, preferably of English birth, whom he trusted.
 Cooke represented Cavan Borough in the Parliaments of 1634-5 and 1639–49.

 After the downfall and execution for treason of Strafford in 1640–41, Cooke was for a short time a political figure of some importance.
 He was one of the leaders of the moderate Protestant party, who pursued a policy of compromise and sought to find common ground with their Roman Catholic colleagues.
 The outbreak of the Irish Rebellion of 1641 ruined the hopes of the moderate party.

-Cooke retired from public life in 1647: his date of death is not recorded.
+Cooke retired from public life in 1647, and was replaced as Admiralty judge for Leinster by William Hilton.
+His date of death is not recorded.